ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/file-handling.md

 end.
 ```

-### Append - TStringList
+### Append text file - `TStringList`

-See the example below.
-The program starts by checking if the file exists.
+The example below starts by checking if the file exists.
 If the files doesn't exists, exit program early.

 1. Create a `TStringList` object if the text file exists.
 Line 28.
 2. Load the existing text into a `TStringList` object.
 Line 31.